Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 * a DBMSBenchmarker dashboard in browser at http://localhost:8050
 * a Jupyter notebook server at http://localhost:8888 containing the example notebooks

-You can connect to an evaluation server in the cluster by `bexperiments localdashboard`.
+You can connect to a local evaluation server by `bexperiments localdashboard`.
 This forwards ports, so you have
 * a DBMSBenchmarker dashboard in browser at http://localhost:8050

+You can connect to a local jupyter server by `bexperiments jupyter`.
+This forwards ports, so you have
 * a Jupyter notebook server at http://localhost:8888 containing the example notebooks